Tuesday, May 28, 2024

 By the 11th century, Normandy's dukes had been resorting to regular debasements as a revenue device for some time.
 But they soon had an epiphany.
 They realized that they needn't enact an actual debasement to earn a profit.
 Instead, they could just threaten to enact one, and then extort the public for a ransom to prevent it from going through.

-This tax was known as monetagium.
+This tax, or extortion payment, was referred to as monetagium.
 By the late 11th century, monetagium was being levied on Norman citizens every three years in return for the Duke's promise not to reduce the silver content of the coinage.
 The tax worked out to 12 pennies per household, or hearth, which according to historian Thomas Bisson amounted to the wages of "a day's field work per year."
 Knights and the clergy were exempt.
 In scope, monetagium was an "important but unspectacular financial resource," says Bisson, raising a fraction of the much larger land tax on farms.

 In other parts of France, including Orléans and Paris, the monetagium was known as the "tallage on bread and wine," writes Bisson.
 Calculated based on the amount of provisions that subjects had on hand, including measures of winter wheat and spring oats, the bread and wine tax was justified to the population as the king's generous substitute for debasement.